 The Appraisal Notice will also include (1) our estimate of the fair value of the shares and an offer to pay such fair value to each dissenting shareholder who is entitled to appraisal rights under the FBCA and (2) the date by which written notice of a dissenting shareholder who wishes to withdraw from the appraisal process must be received by us (which date must be within 20 days after the date the Appraisal Form and stock certificates must be returned to us).
 The Appraisal Notice will be accompanied by our financial statements consisting of a balance sheet, an income statement and cash flow statement for the most recent fiscal year ended and the latest available interim financial statements, if any.
-A dissenting shareholder may request in writing that we provide to the shareholder, within 10 days after the date the Appraisal Form and the stock certificates must be returned to us, the number of dissenting shareholders who return the Appraisal Forms by the specified date and the total number of shares owned by them.
-The Appraisal Notice also will be accompanied by a copy of Sections 607.1301 through 607.1333 of the FBCA.
+A dissenting shareholder may request in writing that we provide to the shareholder, within 10 days after the date the the surviving corporation, the court may award counsel fees to be paid out of the amounts awarded to the shareholders who benefited.